harlanc/gobalan/README.md

         score = cpu usage rate + memory usage rate + networkIO read rate + networkIO write rate The lower score and the better performance.

-You can even implement your own load balance algorithm base on the gobalan framework.
+You can even implement your own load balance algorithm based on the gobalan framework.

 ## Configurations